 If you're coming from the North: take the A1 to Parma, then the A15 to "Santo Stefano Magra".
 From here, get on the A12 (Genova-Rosignano) until you reach the exit for "Viareggio", where you'll exit.

 You can find details on the free parking lots available on this map we created of Viareggio.
 Click on each one to get more details of how to get to the center - generally you can catch a bus and sometimes free rental bikes!

-For a few more details (although not that many more in English), you could also check out this page on the official website for the Carnival.
+For a few more details, you could also check out this page on the official website for the Carnival.